-- (a) Code enforcement officer.
-As used in this section, "code enforcement officer" means any designated employee or agent of Lee County whose duty it is to enforce county codes and ordinances.
-Whenever the town council contracts with Lee County to provide code enforcement services, Lee County code enforcement officers shall serve as Fort Myers Beach code enforcement officers and shall have the powers as described herein. - (b) Citation training.
-Lee County may designate certain county employees or agents as code enforcement officers.
-The training and qualifications necessary to be a code enforcement officer will be determined by the county manager or his designee.
+(a) Citation training.
+The director may designate certain employees or agents as code enforcement officers.
+The training and qualifications necessary to be a code enforcement officer will be determined by the director or his/her designee.
 Employees or agents who may be designated as code enforcement officers include, but are not limited to, code inspectors, law enforcement officers, animal control officers, or fire safety inspectors.
 Designation as a code enforcement officer does not provide the code enforcement officer with the power of arrest or subject the code enforcement officer to the provisions of F.S. §§ 943.085 through 943.255.